-At Island Pacific Academy, we recognize the value of homework in promoting a positive learning attitude in each child.
-It offers an opportunity to practice classroom-taught skills, fosters curiosity, and can serve various purposes such as reinforcing knowledge, preparing for future lessons, extending classroom discussions, or encouraging independent learning.
+At Island Pacific Academy, we recognize the value of homework in promoting a positive learning attitude in each child, fostering curiosity and engagement in the material.
+It offers an opportunity to practice classroom-taught skills, reinforce knowledge, and prepare for future lessons.
+Additionally, homework can extend classroom discussions and encourage independent learning.
+Homework is not meant to be punitive, rather it is an opportunity to enhance and engage with one's own learning.